Main aim

 Here’s what you’ll need:

-- some pictures of couples
+- A set of pictures of couples

-- a handout of couple #2’s story
+- A printed handout of story #2

 The lesson